GlareDB/glaredb.github.io/docs/working-with-your-data/querying.md

 Notice we're able reference data sources everywhere you would normally reference tables in a typically SQL database.

+## Querying data sources with GlareDB Cloud

+GlareDB Cloud has an integrated SQL workspace.
+For more information refer to [Querying your data sources in GlareDB Cloud].

-[CREATE EXTERNAL DATABASE]: /docs/sql-reference/sql-commands/create-external-database
+[CREATE EXTERNAL DATABASE]: /glaredb/sql-commands/create-external-database
-[CREATE EXTERNAL TABLE]: /docs/sql-reference/sql-commands/create-external-table
+[CREATE EXTERNAL TABLE]: /glaredb/sql-commands/create-external-table
+[Querying your data sources in GlareDB Cloud]: /cloud/data-sources/query-your-data/